 • Current Number of Displays the current number of samples taken.
 View History button.
-This button opens the RMON History screen information.
+This button opens the RMON History screen

-Where displays the RMON station or user that requested the RMON
+• Owner Where displays the RMON station or user that requested the RMON information.

 The field range is 0-20 characters